zobairhas/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/44425379/176715338-a6af0bd9-0a7d-4552-823d-35f86ad41ae9.png)

 - Once I confirmed connection to the cloud database, I then linked AWS to my database in pgAdmin.
-I used basic SQL queries to make sure that data loaded correctly.
+I used basic SQL queries to make sure the data loaded correctly.

 ### Summary of Results